JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7921 days**.

-And here is a just a random fact -  **In Canada, men are three times more likely than women to have seen a doctor in the last year**.
+And here is a just a random fact -  **The early occurrence of a fetus yawning is at eleven weeks after conception**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)